 Counselling Matters’ clients come from all walks of life.
 Some come to help them through a traumatic or life-changing event.
 Such events might have happened recently or in the past.
 Others are looking for support with common mental health issues such as depression, anxiety or low self-esteem.
 Many come with relationship difficulties, either with their romantic partner or other life relationships such as friends and family.
 Whatever your situation, counselling might help.

 All our staff and associate counsellors are fully qualified and registered members of a recognised professional body.
 Each of us holds an enhanced DBS (formerly CRB) certificate for working with vulnerable adults and (where appropriate) children.
 Our lead counselling lead is a senior accredited member of the National Counselling Society and has extensive NHS experience gained with the Family Support Service of a local hospital.

-Occasionally, we offer placements to counselling trainees near to completing their qualification in counselling.
-Taking on trainees allows us to offer counselling at substantially reduced rates and gives important clinical experience to the next generation of counsellors and psychotherapists.
-No trainee is allowed to practice until they have completed extensive training and skills practice and all have regular supervision. if we were to offer you an appointment with a counsellor in training, we would inform you that they were a trainee before any appointment was made.
-Rest assured that you would never be given an appointment with a trainee without your prior knowledge and consent.
+Occasionally, we offer placements to trainees near to completing their qualification in counselling.
+Taking on trainees allows us to provide counselling at substantially reduced rates and gives valuable clinical experience to the next generation of counsellors and psychotherapists.
+No trainee is permitted to practice until they have completed extensive training and skills practice, and all have regular supervision.
+If we were to offer you an appointment with a counsellor in training, we would inform you they were a trainee before we made the appointment.
+We would never place you with a trainee without your prior knowledge and consent.

 What we offer

 At Counselling Matters, we pride ourselves on providing a safe, relaxing, professional service counselling, wherever you see us and whoever you see.
 Our city office is ideal for those living or working in central Liverpool.
 In contrast, our Waterloo office primarily serves North Sefton.
 We offer flexible appointment times and aim to provide a space which is both relaxing, professional and confidential.